mrbsvf/Forensic-Watermarking/README.md

 # Forensic-Watermarking-program-for-image-CRT
-This document contains changes to the insert/extraction process in previous versions of the program.
+This document contains changes to the insert/extraction process in previous versions of the program (https://github.com/ms4935/Forensic-Watermarking-program-for-image).
-* For more information about the overall program, please refer to https://github.com/ms4935/Forensic-Watermarking-program-for-image.

 # Development contents
 **In the current era of illegal copying and distribution of various image-based creative works, we aim to produce a forensic watermarking program that contributes to tracking by expanding the existing watermark application method.**